-Application: Here you’ll simply work with a partner to register for the certification process.
-There’s a specific ISO 27001 Quote Request Form that gives your certification partner information about your organisation so that they can have an accurate estimate of your business and what to check for in their audit.
+Here you'll simply work with a partner to register for the certification process.
+At NQA, we handle the application process through our quote request form, which gives us your certification partner information about your organization so we can have an accurate estimate of your business and what to check for in an audit.

-Assessment: We’ll review your business, the processes and the implementations that are noted on the Initial Certification Audit form.
-Your company will need to demonstrate that your ISMS has been implemented and fully operations for at least three months.
-We’ll also need to see a full cycle of internal audits.
-The assessment has two stages that are important to you:
+We'll review your business, the processes and the implementations that are noted on the Initial Certification Audit form.
+Your company will need to demonstrate that your ISMS has been implemented and fully operational for at least three months.
+We'll also need to see a full cycle of internal audits.
+The assessment has two stages:

 Stage 1 — Verify that you're ready for an audit and assessment.

 During this stage, we will:

 - Confirm that your ISMS meets standards and best practices.